-In connection with the Annual Report of Skillful Craftsman Education Technology Limited (the "Registrant") on Form 20-F for the year ended March 31, 2020, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned certifies pursuant to 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of Skillful Craftsman Education Technology Limited (the "Company") on Form 20-F for the year ended March 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jun Liu, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:

-- 1. The Report, fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934, as amended; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.